nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/tic-tac-toe/tic_tac_toe_0/README.md

 <br>

 🍊 It is **used** to **define a method** in a **class** that **does not require access** to the **instance** (`self`) or the class (`cls`) to which it belongs.

+#### In other words, a `staticmethod` is a method that can be called on the class itself, rather than on an instance of the class.